The servant-leader knows empathy is one of the twelve characteristics of servant leadership.

 It seeks to involve others in the decision-making process and empowers employees to make a decision in their daily job that promotes organizational success for the good of the organization.

-Servant Leadership is empathetic Leadership that is based on an ethical and caring behavior toward employees that enhances their personal growth.
+Servant Leadership is empathetic Leadership that is based on ethical and caring behavior toward employees that enhances their personal growth.

 This creates a trusting belief that the leader is intrinsically concerned about the welfare of others.